rust-lang/rfcs/text/0000-abort-by-default.md

 ### Relying on unwinding

 If a library specifies `panic=unwind`, it will stored in a rlib metadata field, `unwind_needed`.
-If this field does not match with the crate which is linking against the library, `rustc` will produce an error.
+If this field does not match with the crate which is linking against the library (`abort`), `rustc` will produce an error.

 This is done in order to make sure that applications can rely on unwinding without leading to unsafety when being linked against by an aborting runtime.